 Sisters are recognized locally at International Reunion Day celebrations and receive a commendation from the International Fraternity.

 Nominations can be made by an alumnae chapter/club, a collegiate chapter or an individual member of the Fraternity.
-Click here to complete and submit a Talent of Leadership Nomination Form.
-Nomination forms must be submitted by February 1.
+Nominations for 2024 are now closed.
+Nominations for 2025 will open in the fall of 2024.